amerpersonal/Tickets4Sale/README.md

 ### Performances

 Slick library is used as a database client.
 It's DSL has a known issue of creating heavily unoptimised queries, especially when using joins.
 In general, ORMs often have performance issues when mapping DSL query to SQL query.
-That's why I use plain sql code (calling a database function) for some queries in [DatabaseOps](https://github.com/amerpersonal/Tickets4Sale/blob/master/src/main/scala/tickets4sale/database/dsl/DatabaseOps.scala)
+That's why I use plain SQL code (calling a database function) for some queries in [DatabaseOps](https://github.com/amerpersonal/Tickets4Sale/blob/master/src/main/scala/tickets4sale/database/dsl/DatabaseOps.scala)

 ### Connections

 For working with database, only one connection is created.
-Again, in a real-world project, connection pool should be created, using Hikari or other polling mechanism.
+Again, in a real-world project, connection pool should be created, using Hikari or other pooling library.
 In that case we need to take care or pool configuration, to prevent opening to much connections or killing connection after short period of inactivity, which leads to opening new ones constantly.

 ## Reactive architecture

 Akka stack is used for building the app.

-akka-http is used for building API and Akka types as a middleware.
-I decided for Akka types (instead of Akka classic), because it can prevent a lot of hidden bugs caused by not checking the types of messages passed to Actors in compile time.
-Each request is server in non-blocking manner.
+[Akka-Http](https://doc.akka.io/docs/akka-http/current/index.html) is used for building API and [Akka Typed] (https://doc.akka.io/docs/akka/2.5/typed/index.html) as a middleware.
+I decided for Akka typed (instead of Akka classic), because it can prevent a lot of hidden bugs caused by not checking the types of messages passed to Actors in a compile time.
+Each HTTP request is served in non-blocking manner.
 Architecture should be scalable both horizontally and vertically.

 ### Execution context